 The NSW Government has committed $10 million for applications over the next four years - $2.5 million will be available each year, providing 250 grants of up to $10,000.

 Grants are available from 1 October 2018.

 Eligible businesses must be operating in a NSW regional eligible industry and:

 - relocating to, or setting up in, Regional NSW and creating at least five ongoing full-time equivalent (FTE) jobs in a regional local community, or

 - already operating in Regional NSW and seeking to recruit eligible workers.

 - are relocating from a metropolitan area to Regional NSW.
 Regional residence must be at least 50km from original metropolitan residence and within the same region as the eligible business

-- have an occupation that features on the Commonwealth Skilled Occupation List for the Skilled Work Regional (Provisional) visa (subclass 491)
+- have an occupation that features on the Commonwealth Skilled Occupation List for the Skilled Work Regional (Provisional) visa - subclass 491 (see below section)

 - are Australian citizens or permanent residents on the date they commence employment.

 Check the Commonwealth Government's Skilled Occupation List to see if your occupation is listed and eligible to apply for the Regional Skills Relocation Grant.
 Use this listing by:

 - Visit the website and scroll to the 'Skilled Occupation List' search function: